-Through sponsored research projects, conferences, and interactions with visiting scholars, this initiative focuses on three fundamental questions:
+Through sponsored research projects, conferences, and interactions with visiting scholars, this initiative focuses on these fundamental questions:

 How do we construct models and measurements that will better support the prudent oversight of system-wide risks to the financial system?

-2. How does the credit cycle influence the business cycle, and how does the business cycle affect the credit cycle?
+How does the credit cycle influence the business cycle, and how does the business cycle affect the credit cycle?